zitadel/zitadel/docs/docs/guides/trainings/introduction.md

 title: Introduction
 ---

-The following pages describe recommended training sessions for managing and supporting ZITADEL.
+The following pages describe the recommended training sessions for managing and supporting ZITADEL.

 ## ZITADEL Support Services Trainings